AmadeusW/LaserVG/README.md

 ![sample](https://user-images.githubusercontent.com/1673956/49623969-9bd18900-f984-11e8-9416-558a035fa7aa.png)

 ## Why?
 In the picture above, I produce three wooden trees made of two parts that fold on each other.
-The width of the incision in the middle of the tree must be precisely the same as wood thickness.
+The width of the incision in the middle of the tree must be precisely the same as thickness of the wood.

-Depending on the wood I get a hold of, I must change the width of the incision without resizing the trees.
-Conversely, I may want to change shape of the trees while keeping the incision size fixed.

-Typical SVG authoring tools like Illustrator or Inkscape are not capable of tweaking various design parameters.
-Resizing uniformly affects all aspects of the design. **LaserVG** is a design library which helps hobbyist to procedurally generate shapes and export them as SVG files.
+Depending on the piece of wood I get a hold of, I must change the width of the incision without resizing the trees.
+Resizing using typical SVG authoring tools, like Illustrator or Inkscape, uniformly affects all shapes, including these which I’d prefer to keep unchanged. **LaserVG** is a design library which helps hobbyist to procedurally generate shapes and export them as SVG files.

 ## To get started

-* Add reference to the `LaserVG.Library` to create the SVG.
+1. Add reference to the `LaserVG.Library` to create the SVG.
 (NuGet package will be available soon)
-* Create instance of `Deo.LaserVg.Sketch`
+2. Create instance of `Deo.LaserVg.Sketch`
-* Invoke methods to move the cursor and place SVG elements
+3. Invoke methods to move the cursor and draw SVG elements
-* Ultimately, invoke `Save` method to produce the SVG file.
+4. Ultimately, call `Save` method to produce the SVG file.

 See the `LaserVG.Sample` for examples how to interact with the library.

+## Todo

+* [x] Target netstandard2.0
+* [ ] Produce a NuGet package
+* [ ] Make it extensible from the consumer end
+* [ ] Generate docs

 ## Example

-Inspired by George Nees' 1968 "Schotter", this example shows groups with transforms and building squares out of lines.
+Inspired by George Nees' 1968 "Schotter", this example applies transformation to groups which hold squares made of lines.

 ![image](https://user-images.githubusercontent.com/1673956/49634886-da7e3800-f9b2-11e8-8d6d-2b32861d777c.png)